 Fellow born-again Christian Mitsi, a choir leader in coastal Cameron Parish, speaks enthusiastically about her certainty that she will be raptured by Jesus, as she endeavors to raise five sons in fundamentalist Christian harmony.
 Yet not all Mitsi’s children share her conservative Christian beliefs, and a darker story emerges.
 The film tellingly captures both the triumphs and the heart-wrenching conflicts that ensue as a result of divergent religious, social and cultural points of view.

 Threads of evangelical doctrine and practice shared by believers akin to Mitsi and Lance are woven throughout the film.
 In New Orleans and its surrounding parishes on Louisiana’s coast and northward along the Mississippi River, Good People Go to Hell, Saved People Go to Heaven enters small churches and multi-campus mega churches, observes backwoods tent revivals and massive urban outreach rallies in its pursuit of an authentic portrayal of Christian Rapture culture.
 The result is a film of stunning candor and fresh insight into the complex and controversial world of Christian evangelical belief.

 Buy tickets at the door or by clicking here.

-Last Supper Dinner Club - 1st Wednesday in February
+Last Supper Dinner Club - 1st Wednesday in March

-- When: Wednesday, February 04, 2015 @ 6:00 pm
+- When: Wednesday, March 04, 2015 @ 6:00 pm

 As a courtesy to the other guests and the restaurant, if you find out that you will not be attending even as late as the afternoon of the dinner, please update your RSVP, so we will be as close to the actual number as possible.
 Thanks for your cooperation!